0xSnowflakeXD/RealSky-Assets-and-Resource-pack-Database/README.md

 **The password in first dialog always is "Henry133DevAssets".**

 ***Copyright (c) Henry133.
 Do not distribute fake copy of this Database.
 Do not distribute if your work got banned/not allowed/not trusted, or whatever reason.***
+**All of your modifications must be accepted by RealSky Development Team, or atleast by Henry**